Last updated: August 28, 2024

 Like with all investments, it’s important to consider the potential disadvantages before deciding whether buying a duplex is right for you.
 Some the downsides to purchasing this type of property might include:

-1. Shared walls and interference: Living in clos proximity with your tenants may lead to noise or privacy concerns, which can often be difficult to manage.
+1. Shared walls and interference: Living in close proximity with your tenants may lead to noise or privacy concerns, which can often be difficult to manage.
 Additionally, you may be subject to legal disputes or conflicts, such as disagreements over shared property or noise complaints.
 If you want to buy a duplex and rent out half, it is important to find ways to have a positive relationship with your tenants, so that any potential conflicts can be resolved easily and in a friendly way.

 2. Responsibility for property maintenance: As the owner of the property, you will be responsible for maintaining and repairing any issues that come up.
 This can include plumbing, electrical, and structural issues, as well as tending to common areas and outdoor spaces.